-•A model for aurora requires a continuously adding plasma within the magnetosphere.
-This mass-loading can be achieved in multiple ways, including interaction with the interstellar medium, a volcanic activity on the orbiting planet embedded within the magnetosphere, or magnetic reconnection at the photosphere, or particles from the stellar wind producing the emanations from the planetary surface like on Mercury.
+•A model for aurora requires a continuously replenished body of plasma within the magnetosphere.
+This mass-loading can be achieved in multiple ways, including interaction with the interstellar medium, a volcanically active orbiting planet or magnetic reconnection at the photosphere.
+Alternatively, an orbiting planetary body embedded within the magnetosphere could provide magnetospheric interaction.